jackgisby/longitudinal_olink_proteomics/README.md

 We have provided data and R code for replicating the major analyses.
 The RMD script can be run (`scripts/example_script.Rmd`) to re-create the main results.
-Note that we used exact age, rather than binned age, in our models so results may differ slightly.
+Note that for the models we generated exact age was used, however we have only provided binned age in the public dataset.
+Therefore, exact results may differ slightly depending on the analysis.

 The RMD script uses a modified OlinkAnalyze script to run the analyses and this must be installed prior to running.
 Code for this is also available in this